xuyj2002/HyperThermNet/README.md

-## 📁 File Structure & Data Format
+## File Structure & Data Format

+To facilitate model reproducibility, the data has been pre-split into training and testing sets.

-* `HyperMeltome.csv` : The main dataset file containing the protein sequences and their corresponding thermal properties.
+* `HyperMeltome.csv`: The complete, aggregated dataset containing all protein sequences and their corresponding thermal properties.
+* `train.csv`: The training set split (2,636 sequences).
+* `test.csv`: The independent test set split (659 sequences).

-The CSV file contains the following core columns:
+Each CSV file contains the following core columns:
 * `uniprot_id`: The unique UniProt identifier for the protein.
 * `tm`: The experimentally measured melting temperature (Tm) in Celsius.
 * `ogt`: The optimal growth temperature (OGT) of the source organism in Celsius.